-Before you read on, visit the websites of ALL the programs you are considering and then sign up to receive information from them if you haven’t already done so.
+Before you read on, if you haven’t already done so, visit the websites of ALL the programs you are considering and sign up to receive information from them.
 You will be notified when each school’s essays are released and when its application is available, and you’ll hear about webinars, chats, and other resources that provide insight about program offerings.

 Now, what else should you be doing in the month of June?

 Although many people start out with a range of ideas for their post-MBA goals, NOW is the time to identify the path about which you are most passionate.
 For your short-term goal, specify the type of role and either a sample company or an industry in which you want to work (e.g., “I want to work as a product manager in a fintech startup such as Betterment.”).
 Your goal should be both ambitious and achievable.
 Then, think about where you want to be in the long term; this can be higher level.
 Make sure to connect the dots and show that your short-term goal will help you achieve your long-term goal.
 Alternatively, you can approach the process in reverse if you know where you want to be in the long term and then work backward.
 Having a defined career path can be helpful when reaching out to current students and alumni because they can direct you to others with similar paths.
 If you are planning a larger career change, check out “How to Use an MBA to Change Careers.”

 2. Nail down your answers to “Why MBA?” and “Why Now?”